 - 1. The officer must have had an articulable and specific basis in fact for suspecting that criminal activity had occurred or was about to take place;

 - In determining this, the court looks at the facts and tries to determine if a reasonable person would come to the same conclusion with the same knowledge.

 - However, due to officers training and experience, an officer is allowed to make inferences that a normal, untrained person might not necessarily make.

 - There are a list of factors that court must take into consideration when determining if a police officer had reasonable suspicion.
-Some are but not limited to; the size of space, the amount of people in one area, description of the person suspected of a crime, if the officer has talked to other officers, etc.
+Some are but not limited to; the size of space, the number of people in one area, description of the person suspected of a crime, if the officer has talked to other officers, etc.

 - Reasonable suspicion is only valid if it is made before the stop begins; information learned after a stop or through a chase does not constitute reasonable suspicion.